stat545ubc-2022/Zhongze-Chen-Mini-Data-Analysis/milestone2/mini-project-2.md

 Explain your decision for choosing the above two research questions.

 <!--------------------------- Start your work below --------------------------->

+When we tidy the data to have a `facilities` column, it is easy to count how many buildings have a specific facility in a given year, therefore we can easily analyze its popularity over the year.
+Thus, I chose two research questions related to the facilities of the buildings.

 <!----------------------------------------------------------------------------->

 Now, try to choose a version of your data that you think will be